 Rapalalani had also shared a few pictures from the Saks trip.
 In one photo, she's holding up a $10,000 design from Berta and joked in text over the image, "Mum O like, 'Nooooo, that can't be it, Glori.' " Wedding photos obtained by the AJC show that Rapalalani finally decided on a sleek gown with criss-cross details on long sleeves (it kind of gives us Meghan Markle vibes).
 Winfrey wore a flowing gold dress as she escorted Rapalalani.

-Once the reverend pronounce the couple husband and wife, Winfrey reportedly cheered, "Africa’s in the house!" and we have no doubt she got the party started.
+Once the reverend pronounced the couple husband and wife, Winfrey reportedly cheered, "Africa’s in the house!" and we have no doubt she got the party started.
 Best guest ever.